Non-Semisimple Extended Topological Quantum Field Theories

-Relative modular categories will be defined as a non-semisimple version of modular categories carrying both a group structure and a group action.
-However, in order for them to be manageable, we will need to be able to control their non-semisimplicity.
-In particular, we will want their generic homogeneous subcategory with respect to the group structure to be semisimple, with the non-semisimple part of the category localized in a set of critical indices which has to be somewhat small, in a sense to be made precise.
-Furthermore, although we will not ask for generic homogeneous subcategories to admit a finite number of isomorphism classes of simple objects, as this does not happen in significant examples, we will want them to admit a finite number of orbits of such isomorphism classes with respect to the group action.
+Relative pre-modular categories are a non-semisimple version of pre-modular categories carrying both a group structure and a group action.
+However, in order for them to be manageable, we need to be able to control their non-semisimplicity.
+In particular, we want their generic homogeneous subcategory with respect to the group structure to be semisimple, with the non-semisimple part of the category localized in a set of critical indices which has to be somewhat small, in a sense to be made precise.
+Furthermore, although we do not ask for generic homogeneous subcategories to admit a finite number of isomorphism classes of simple objects, as this does not happen in significant examples, we want them to admit a finite number of orbits of such isomorphism classes with respect to the group action.
 Before explaning the meaning of all this in further detail, let us start by quickly fixing our terminology.
 We say a set ${D = \{ V_i \in \calC \mid i \in \rmI \}}$ of objects of a linear category ${\calC}$ is a \textit{dominating set} if for every ${V \in \calC}$ there exist ${V_{i_1}, \ldots, V_{i_m} \in D}$ and ${r_j \in \Hom_{\calC}(V_{i_j},V)}$ and ${s_j \in \Hom_{\calC}(V,V_{i_j})}$ for every integer ${1 \leqslant j \leqslant m}$ satisfying

 in which case we also say \textit{${D}$ dominates ${\calC}$}.
 Furthermore, we say ${D}$ is \textit{completely reduced} if $\dim_{\C} \Hom_{\calC}(V_i,V_j) = \delta_{ij}$ for all ${i,j \in \rmI}$.
 A \textit{semisimple category} is then a linear category ${\calC}$ together with a completely reduced dominating set.
 Next, we say a subset ${X}$ of an abelian group ${G}$ is \textit{small symmetric} if: \begin{enumerate} \item ${X = -X}$; \item ${\displaystyle G \not\subset \bigcup_{i=1}^m (g_i + X)}$ for all ${m \in \N}$ and all ${g_1, \ldots, g_m \in G}$. \end{enumerate} If ${G}$ is an abelian group and ${X \subset G}$ is a small symmetric subset then all elements in ${G \smallsetminus X}$ are called \textit{generic}, and all elements in ${X}$ are called \textit{critical}.
 We are now ready to give our first definition, which is insipired by Definition 2 of \cite{GP13} and by Definition 4.2 of \cite{CGP14}.